 - Is willing to serve 15-40 hours a week

 - Is capable of serving older adults with special needs

 - Tax-free hourly stipend for income eligible individuals

 - Transportation mileage reimbursement or public transportation provided

 - Meal Allowance

 - Liability insurance while on assignment

-The Senior Companion Program has been administered by the Knoxville-Knox County Office on Aging since 1988.
-Funding comes from the Corporation for National and Community Service, as well as from Knoxville and Knox County.
-Community donations and sponsorships make it possible to serve additional homebound seniors in our community and are deductible to the extent allowed by the IRS.
+The Senior Companion Program has been administered by the Knoxville-Knox County CAC Office on Aging since 1988.
+Funding comes from the Corporation for National and Community Service (AmeriCorps), as well as from Knoxville and Knox County.
+Community donations make it possible to serve additional homebound seniors in our community and are tax deductible to the extent allowed by the IRS.